About FCNIG

 Region 7, Toronto East: May Tao

-Region 8, Durham: Ola Babalola
+Region 8, Durham: Ola Babalola, Michelle Solomon

 Region 9, Jeanne Lambert